folio-labs/google-sheets-addon/README.md

 In this initial example (very much a beta version), the script retrieves every existing FOLIO permission and then makes additional API calls to determine who has been given each permissions (see screen shots below).

 It is built with two files code.gs (file that contains the logic) and sidebar.html (user interface/form).
 As it is now, to use this add-on you have to pull the files into the script editor (from Google Sheets) and execute it.
+Google provides lots of documenation for this: https://developers.google.com/apps-script/overview

 Moving forward, this add-on could be published to the "G-Suite Marketplace" which would allow anyone to easily install it directly from Google Sheets.
 It could be expanded to include any needed functionality.
 I just started with User Management/Permissions as an experiment.
 At Lehigh we have published a Google Sheets add-on - MatchMarc - which calls an OCLC search API.
 Publishing this add-on was fairly straightforward.